 You may want to use your Tree as a street Tree and plant it in the Tree lawn between the sidewalk and the street.
 In this case, only plant a large Tree if you have a generous Tree lawn that’s 8 feet wide or more and have no utility lines overhead.
 If the planting area is less than 8 feet wide, choose a medium or small Tree that won’t outgrow its space.

 Some cities have restrictions on which Trees can be planted in right-of-ways.
 If you’re a city dweller, check with your local urban forestry department for specific guidelines on planting street Trees and a list of suggested Trees for your area.

 Choose mulch instead of turf.

-Make a decision early on to surround your Tree with mulch instead of trying to grow grass right up to the trunk.
+Make a decision early on to surround your Tree with mulch instead of trying to grow grass right up to the trunk so you don’t end up dealing with trees with surface roots.
 Grass invites foot traffic, which leads to compaction, which depletes soil oxygen, sending roots to the surface, gasping for air.
 (Well, maybe it’s not that dramatic, but you get the picture.)